The Mary Price Ratrie Legacy Society

 ** In Memoriam – The WVSO remembers, with gratitude, their generosity and support.

 If you have already included the WVSO in your estate plans, we respectfully request that you notify us of your intentions.
 You will then be eligible to become a member of the Mary Price Ratrie Legacy Society.

-To learn more about becoming a member, please contact Pamela Murchison, Development Director at 304.957.9879 or at firstname.lastname@example.org.
+To learn more about becoming a member, please contact Pamela Murchison, Vice President of Development at 304.957.9879 or at firstname.lastname@example.org.

 *Please consult your attorney or financial advisor concerning tax-related and/or legal matters.